madskjeldgaard/PicoDebounceButton/README.md

 # PicoDebounceButton

-This is a small library for debouncing button presses on the Raspberry Pi Pico, using the Pico SDK.
+This is a small library for debouncing button presses on the Raspberry Pi Pico, using the [Pico C++ SDK](https://github.com/raspberrypi/pico-sdk).
 It is inspired by [Bounce2](https://github.com/thomasfredericks/Bounce2).

 ## Adding this library to your project